fedora-python/portingguide/source/process.rst

 ~~~~~~~~~~~~~

 The final step of the porting is dropping support for Python 2, which
-can happen after a long time – even several years from releasing a
+can happen after a long time – even a few years from releasing a
 Python 3-compatible version.
 For less conservative projects, dropping Python 2 support will include
 removing compatibility workarounds.